PPPDUD/PPPDUD/README.md

 - Pencil2D
 - EasyList

+Projects that I work on include:
+- MiniGuinea (an adblocker with none of the nonsense, along with a permissive MIT-style license agreement)
+- homemade_yes (the GNU `yes` command but slightly faster on some machines; written in ~30 lines of Rust)
+- yes_installer (a script to quickly install and manage a copy of homemade_yes)
+- Jameson (a programming language for people who liked Scratch before it started paywalling stuff)
+- https://mojavesoft.net and its mirror site https://mojavesoft.org (website for cool people)
 ## About mixing code and politics in my presence
 Code is code, politics are politics.
 If you want to express your own politics, go buy a web server.